 MRI is also increasingly used, although availability in many regions is limited.

-It is important to remember that direct visualisation with laryngoscopy is often able to identify thin superficial lesions that are inapparent on imaging 3.
+It is important to remember that direct visualization with laryngoscopy is often able to identify thin superficial lesions that are inapparent on imaging 3.

-In instances where nodes are suspicious but not clearly involved, ultrasound-guided fine needle aspiration or FDG-PET may be used to clarify staging.
+Most but not all of these primary tumor sites are associated with a similar scheme for cervical lymph node staging.
+In instances where nodes are suspicious but not clearly involved, ultrasound-guided fine-needle aspiration or FDG-PET may be used to clarify regional staging.

 Imaging of patients who have undergone treatment is often challenging, as the combination of often extensive excisional and reconstructive surgery with superimposed radiotherapy distorts normal anatomy and alters tissue characteristics.